What are some innovative kitchen designs for small spaces?

 Drawers

-Replace under worktop cupboards with deep drawers.
-Inside these drawers, internal drawers mean that you can have easy access to all the kitchen gadgetry you like whilst maintaining the minimal lines of a deep drawer frontage.
-A full height slim pull out pantry will keep store cupboard stables accessible without taking up loads of room.
+For innovative kitchen designs for small spaces, replace under-worktop cupboards with deep drawers.
+By incorporating internal drawers, you can enjoy easy access to all your favourite kitchen gadgetry while maintaining the sleek, minimal lines of a deep drawer frontage.
+Additionally, a full, slim pull-out pantry ensures that store cupboard essentials remain accessible without taking up loads of room

 Carousels